gloveboxes/build-your-first-agent-with-azure-ai-agent-service-workshop-postgres/docs/docs/lab-1-function_calling.md

             **SELECT region, SUM(revenue) AS total_revenue FROM sales_data GROUP BY region;**

-        2. The LLM then asks the agent app to call the **async_fetch_sales_data_using_sqlite_query** function, which retrieves the required data from the SQLite database and returns it to the LLM.
+        2. The LLM then asks the agent app to call the **async_async_fetch_sales_data** function, which retrieves the required data from the SQLite database and returns it to the LLM.
         3. The LLM uses the retrieved data to create a Markdown table, which it then returns to the user.
 Check the instructions file, you'll see that Markdown is the default output format.

 4. **Show sales by category in Europe**